 314.2.2 Drain pipe materials and sizes.
-Components of the condensate disposal system shall be cast iron, galvanized steel, copper, cross-linked polyethylene, polybutylene, polyethylene, ABS, CPVC, or schedule 80 PVC pipe or tubing when exposed to ultra violet light.
-All components shall be selected for the pressure, and-temperature and exposure rating of the installation.
+Components of the condensate disposal system shall be cast iron, galvanized steel, copper, cross-linked polyethylene, polyethylene, polyethylene, ABS, CPVC, or schedule 80 PVC pipe or tubing when exposed to ultra violet light.
+All components shall be selected for the pressure, and temperature and exposure rating of the installation.
+Joints and connections shall be made in accordance with the applicable provisions of Chapter 7 relative to the material type.
 Condensate waste and drain line size shall not be less than 3⁄4-inch (19 mm) internal diameter and shall not decrease in size from the drain pan connection to the place of condensate disposal.
-Where the drain pipes from more than one unit are manifolded together for condensate drainage, the pipe or tubing shall be sized in accordance with an approved method.
-All horizontal sections of drain piping shall be installed in uniform alignment at a uniform slope
+Where the drain pipes from more than one unit are manifolded together for condensate drainage, the pipe or tubing shall be sized in accordance with Table 314.2.2.
+All horizontal sections of drain piping shall be installed in uniform alignment at a uniform slope.

-(Reason: To provide greater flexibility of materials when exposed to ultra violet light.)
+(Reason: To provide greater flexibility of materials when exposed to ultra violet light.
+Polybutylene pipe is not allowed for use in this region.)